Conflux-Chain/go-conflux-sdk/docs/other/middlewire.md

-## RPC Call/BatchCall Hook MiddleWire
+## RPC Call/BatchCall Hook Middlewire

 Client applies the method `UseCallRpcMiddleware` to set middleware for hooking `callRpc` method which is the core of all single RPC-related methods.
 And `UseBatchCallRpcMiddleware` to set middleware for hooking `batchCallRPC`.